lewdev/burger-builder/README.md

 # burger-builder
-A simple burger-building game compatible across nearly any resolution with sound effects.
+A simple burger-building game compatible across nearly any resolution (HD, 4K, etc) on mobile or desktop with challenging levels.
 This was made using vanilla JavaScript and HTML5 Canvas.

 ## Screenshots